CMSgov/cdap/terraform/services/github-actions-role/README.md

-# Terraform for the GitHub Actions role in target accounts
+# Terraform for the GitHub Actions deploy role in target accounts

 This terraform code sets up the role for GitHub Actions to assume in target accounts (prod and non-prod) to deploy application and infrastructure changes.